Holland & Barrett

 Reporting and Grievance Mechanism

-We continue to have a 'Speaking Up’ Policy and Speaking Up hotline for colleagues and suppliers to report knowledge or suspicions of un-ethical or unlawful behaviour.
+We continue to have a 'Speaking Up’ Policy and Speaking Up hotline for all colleagues and suppliers to report knowledge or suspicions of un-ethical or unlawful behaviour.
 This ensures anyone who has concerns can raise them confidentially.
-Our hotline is available to report any suspicions our colleagues may have regarding Modern Slavery and our colleagues are signposted to this in our posters, communications, and other resources that we develop in relation to Modern Slavery.
+Our hotline is available to report any suspicions our colleagues may have regarding Modern Slavery and our colleagues are signposted to this in our posters, communications, training and other resources that we develop in relation to Modern Slavery.
 Signposts for awareness and reporting are mandatory information for colleague notice boards across the organisation.
-There is ongoing communication across the business to raise awareness of the Speak Up facility and the usage is monitored and compared to industry statistics to gauge awareness.

 Training